AdamJedamski/RTA-naprawione/README.md

 ## Acknowledgments

 - Dataset from the Numenta Anomaly Benchmark (NAB)
-- Inspired by research in Quantum Reservoir Computing for time series processing
+- Inspired by research in Quantum Reservoir Computing for time series analysis